In April 2013, WordPress installations around the world were subjected to a worldwide brute force attack.

 Other Areas Affecting Security

-- No platform is completely protected from security threats.
+- No platform is protected from security threats.
 As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using outdated software.

-There’s No Reason Not To Choose WordPress
+There Is No Reason Why You Shouldn’t Choose WordPress

 WordPress Security – Practical Tips